 Lastly, we further investigate the leverage of syntactic information for encoding sentiment graphs into dependencies; as well as, prove that our end-to-end technique processes all datasets in $O(n^2)$ time in practice, resulting in one of the most efficient approaches for tackling SSA.

-In summary, we advance the research in SSA with the following contributions: \begin{itemize} \item We develop the first approach for performing end-to-end SSA as transition-based dependency parsing. \item Our model is robust and achieves strong results across all benchmarks, improving over graph-based baselines in four out of five datasets and obtaining comparable results to task-specific approaches in the most challenging benchmarks. \item We test our approach not only on the two available dependency-based representations \cite{Barnes2021}, but additionally leverage syntactic information in the encoding process to study its impact on final accuracy. \item We empirically prove that the proposed transition-based technique processes all benchmarks in $O(n^2)$ time, being more efficient than the best-performing graph-based model ($O(n^3)$). \item Source code will be publicly available after acceptance. \end{itemize}
+In summary, we advance the research in SSA with the following contributions: \begin{itemize} \item We develop the first approach for performing end-to-end SSA as transition-based dependency graph parsing. \item Our model is robust and achieves strong results across all benchmarks, improving over graph-based baselines in four out of five datasets and obtaining comparable results to task-specific approaches in the most challenging benchmarks. \item We test our approach not only on the two available dependency-based representations \citep{Barnes2021}, but additionally leverage syntactic information in the encoding process to study its impact on the final accuracy. \item We empirically prove that the proposed transition-based technique processes all benchmarks in $O(n^2)$ time in practice, being more efficient than the best-performing graph-based model ($O(n^3)$). \item Our system's source code is publicly available at \url{https://github.com/danifg/SSAPointer}. \end{itemize}

 The remainder of this article is organized as follows: In Section~\ref{sec:related}, we introduce previous efforts in end-to-end SSA.
-Section~\ref{sec:model} describes the transition system developed for full SSA and details the neural architecture exploited for implementing the transition-based dependency parser.
+Section~\ref{sec:model} describes the transition system developed for full SSA and details the neural architecture exploited for implementing the transition-based parser.
 In Section~\ref{sec:experiments}, we present an extensive evaluation of our model on standard benchmarks, discuss the experimental results, study in depth the contribution of each component, investigate the impact of syntax information in the dependency-based encoding, and analyze the overall runtime complexity of our method in practice.
 Lastly, Section~\ref{sec:conclusions} presents final conclusions.